 Also remember that the FBI WFO was headed by the compromised Democrat partisan D’Antuono.

 At 12:58 on January 6, USCP Chief Sund requested reinforcement from MPD and received a positive response.
-However, MPD (acting Chief Robert Contee) sent only 3 platoons, one of which was put on standby.
-That means they only sent about 100 officers out of 3,300, a large part of whom had to be close by to protect the Trump rally.
-MPD Chief Contee denied the USCP reinforcements, not President Trump.
+MPD (acting Chief Robert Contee) sent about 100 officers immediately, increasing the number to 1,000 by the time of the breach.

 Director Rodriguez, Bowser’ appointee and Homeland Security Advisor, denied USCP Chief Sund reinforcement request an hour later: